Join Our Team | Columbia County Sanctuary Movement

 • Relationships with immigrant communities

-This is a full-time position (approximately 40 hours a week) with a starting salary of $67,611 Benefits include health and dental insurance, mileage reimbursement, paid holidays, and unlimited paid time off with prior approval.
-The Director of Legal Services will have access to professional development opportunities, including through CCSM's membership in the New York Immigration Coalition and the Catholic Legal Immigration Network.
-CCSM is an equal opportunity employer and strongly encourages people of color, women, working-class people, LGBTQIA people, immigrants, formerly incarcerated people, and people with disabilities to apply.
+This is a full-time position (approximately 40 hours a week) with a starting salary of $62,200.
+Benefits include health and vision plus dental insurance, mileage reimbursement, paid holidays, and unlimited paid time off with prior approval.
+This position is eligible to receive relocation benefits.
+The Immigration Attorney will have access to professional development opportunities.
+CCSM is an equal opportunity employer and strongly encourages people of color, women, working class people, LGBTQIA people, immigrants, formerly incarcerated people, and people with disabilities to apply.

 Food Justice Organizer